That dollar amount reflects a -94.1% reduction compared to 2017 and a -34.6% decline from 2020 to 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-North Korea has highly positive net exports in the international trade of refined petroleum oils and petroleum gas.
-In turn, these cashflows indicate North Korea’s strong competitive advantages under the mineral fuels including oil category.
+North Korea has highly positive net exports in the international trade of the metals iron and steel.
+In turn, these cashflows indicate North Korea’s strong competitive advantages under the iron and steel materials category.

 Products Causing Worst Trade Deficits for North Korea